×

 Saburo supported his wife during her trip with letters and even contributed an article to a Japanese-language newspaper in the United States.
 He wrote that the A-bomb survivors were not there to be exposed to public view or to beg for mercy, and that he had sent his wife off for the purpose of “having as many people in as many countries as possible learn about the hopes of the A-bomb survivors in Hiroshima.”

-With such support from the A-bombed cities, the 40-member pilgrimage group, including interpreters, traveled to different places, staying with host families along the way.
+With such support from the A-bombed cities, the 40-member pilgrimage group, including interpreters, rushed around different places, staying with host families along the way.
 In the United States, they met with Harry Truman, the U.S. president at the time of the atomic bombings.
 Ms. Abe said, “He didn’t offer any apology (for dropping the atomic bombs), which left me feeling empty inside.”
 They also met the secretary-general of the United Nations.
 They spoke of their experiences at schools and churches, and even held a rally at New York’s Carnegie Hall to raise money for the pilgrimage, as funds were running short.

 Shaped future direction in life